rust-lang/rfcs/text/0000-let-else.md

 "Must diverge" is an unusual requirement, which doesn't exist elsewhere in the language as of the time of writing, and might be difficult to explain or lead to confusing errors for programmers new to this feature.

+This also neccesitates a new block expression subtype, something like `BlockExpressionDiverging`.

 ## `let PATTERN = if {} else {} else {};`

 One unfortunate combination of this feature with regular if-else expressions is the possibility of `let PATTERN = if { a } else { b } else { c };`.
-This is likely to be unclear if anyone writes it, but does not pose a syntactical issue, as `let PATTERN = if y { a } else { b };` should always be interperited as `let Enum(x) = (if y { a } else { b });` (still a compile error as there no diverging block: `error[E0005]: refutable pattern in local binding: ...`) because the compiler won't interpret it as `let PATTERN = (if y { a }) else { b };` since `()` is not an enum.
+This is likely to be unclear if anyone writes it, but does not pose a syntactical issue, as `let PATTERN = if y { a } else { b };` should always be interpreted as `let Enum(x) = (if y { a } else { b });` (still a compile error as there no diverging block: `error[E0005]: refutable pattern in local binding: ...`) because the compiler won't interpret it as `let PATTERN = (if y { a }) else { b };` since `()` is not an enum.

-This can be overcome by making a raw if-else in the expression position a compile error and instead requring that parentheses are inserted to disambiguate:
+This can be overcome by making a raw if-else in the expression position a compile error and instead requiring that parentheses are inserted to disambiguate:
 `let PATTERN = (if { a } else { b }) else { c };`.

+Rust already provides us with such a restriction, and so the expression can be restricted to be a [`ExpressionWithoutBlock`][expressions].

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 let-else attempts to be as consistent as possible to similar existing syntax.

-Fundimentally it is treated as a `let` statement, necessitating an assignment and the trailing semicolon.
+Fundamentally it is treated as a `let` statement, necessitating an assignment and the trailing semicolon.

 Pattern matching works identically to if-let, no new "negation" pattern matching rules are introduced.

+The expression can be any [`ExpressionWithoutBlock`][expressions], in order to prevent `else {} else {}` confusion, as noted in [drawbacks][#drawbacks].

 The `else` must be followed by a block, as in `if {} else {}`.

-The else block must be diverging as the outer context cannot be guarenteed to continue soundly without assignment, and no alternate assignment syntax is provided.
+This else block must be diverging as the outer context cannot be guaranteed to continue soundly without assignment, and no alternate assignment syntax is provided.

-While this feature can effectively be covered by functions such `or_or`/`ok_or_else` on the `Option` and `Result` types combined with the Try operator (`?`), such functions do not exist automatically on custom enum types and require non-obvious and non-trivial implementation, and may not be map-able to `Option`/`Result`-style functions at all (especially for enums where the "success" varient is contextual and there are many varients).

 ## Alternatives

+While this feature can effectively be covered by functions such `or_or`/`ok_or_else` on the `Option` and `Result` types combined with the Try operator (`?`), such functions do not exist automatically on custom enum types and require non-obvious and non-trivial implementation, and may not be map-able to `Option`/`Result`-style functions at all (especially for enums where the "success" variant is contextual and there are many variants).

 ### `let PATTERN = EXPR else return EXPR;`